 Upon completing this program, students are eligible to take the certification exam of the Dental Assisting National Board to become a Certified Dental Assistant (CDA) and the Michigan Department of Community Health exam to become a Registered Dental Assistant (RDA).

-- Allow the students the opportunity to develop the general education abilities as stated in the general education requirements of Delta College
+- Allow the student the opportunity to develop the general education abilities as stated in the general education requirements of Delta College.

 Why you should choose Delta

 Life is busy.
 But that shouldn't get in the way of your education.
-Dental Assisting offers a one-year full-time program or a two-year part-time program.
-See the program detail page to compare the tracks.
+Dental Assisting offers a one-year full-time program or a two-year part-time program to make it easier to reach your goals.

 At our dental clinic, you can get hands-on experience working with dentists and patients that are referred from the Helen M. Nickless Medical Clinic.